Time of the Gypsies

 Time of the Gypsies (Дом за вешање) is a 1988 Yugoslav coming-of-age fantasy crime drama directed by Emir Kusturica.
 Filmed in Romani and Serbo-Croatian, Time of the Gypsies tells the story of a young Romani man with magical powers who is tricked into engaging in petty crime.
 It is widely considered to be one of Kusturica's best films.
-The film was recorded in Sarajevo, Skopje and Milan, by the Forum Sarajevo.
-The film was selected as the Yugoslav entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.
+The film's shooting took place in Sarajevo, Skopje and Milan.
+It was selected as the Yugoslav entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.
+Time of the Gypsies is often noted for its extensive use of Romani (specifically the Balkan Romani dialect), which contributed to the film’s distinct cultural and linguistic authenticity.
+The film is multilingual, featuring dialogue in Romani, Serbo-Croatian, and, in parts, Italian.

 The film revolves around Perhan, a Romani teenager with telekinetic powers and his passage from childhood to adulthood which starts in a little village in Yugoslavia and ends in the criminal underworld of Milan.
 The film deals with magic realism.

 The film's soundtrack was composed by Goran Bregović.